Overview

 Since God does not exist in time, there is no such thing as God’s first creation.

-According to Hebrews 1:2, God made “the world”, but then verse 3 continues and says that His power upholds “all things.”
-“The world” in verse 1, therefore, is a synonym for “all things.”
+According to Hebrews 1:2, God made “the world,” but then verse 3 continues and says that His power upholds “all things.”
+“The world” in verse 1, therefore, means “all things.”
 Colossians 1:16 defines “all things” as:

 “all things …